epfl-ada/ada-2022-project-fraisetagada/README.md

 ### Libraries and Tools

-To work with such a large dataset, we use a combination of [pandas](https://pandas.pydata.org/docs/) for its ease of use and [pyspark](https://spark.apache.org/docs/latest/api/python/) to handle the big workload when doing computation on the entire dataset.
+To work with such a large dataset, we use a combination of [pandas](https://pandas.pydata.org/docs/) for its ease of use and [pyspark](https://spark.apache.org/docs/latest/api/python/) to handle the big workload when doing heavy computation on the entire dataset.
 Visualization is done with [matplotlib](https://matplotlib.org/3.3.3/contents.html) and [seaborn](https://seaborn.pydata.org/).
+Most of the statistical analysis will be done either with [statsmodel](https://www.statsmodels.org/stable/index.html) or by using the [classification and regression add-on of spark](https://spark.apache.org/docs/latest/ml-classification-regression.html#linear-regression).

 ### Data Preprocessing